trixi-framework/HOHQMesh.jl/docs/src/tutorials/introduction.md

 ## [Symmetric mesh](@ref)

-This tutorial constructs a mesh given a closed chain of outer boundary curves that is then reflected over a straight line indicated by the user.
+This tutorial constructs a mesh given a closed chain of outer boundary curves that is then reflected over a straight line or several co-linear lines indicated by the user.
 The result is a mesh that is symmetric with respect to the prescribed straight line.

 ### Synopsis